-- Offer continuous professional development opportunities with separate programmes for women teachers, with a focus on improving teaching methods, skills, career prospects and addressing the challenges posed by climate change. - Provide mentorship programmes to support women teachers in their professional growth and development. - Establish mental health support programmes for teachers with a separate focus on women teachers to help them cope with the stress and strain of their demanding roles. - Implement policies that support flexible working hours and provide childcare facilities for women teachers to balance their professional and personal responsibilities.
+- Offer continuous professional development opportunities with separate programmes for women teachers, with a focus on improving teaching methods, skills including capacity to teach in inclusive and integrated classrooms, career prospects and addressing the challenges posed by climate change. - Provide mentorship programmes to support women teachers in their professional growth and development. - Establish mental health support programmes for teachers with a separate focus on women teachers to help them cope with the stress and strain of their demanding roles. - Implement policies that support flexible working hours and provide childcare facilities for women teachers to balance their professional and personal responsibilities.